fusion-jena/MLProvLab/README.md

 Provenance tracking and visualisation of machine learning scripts

+MLProvLab is a JupyterLab extension to track, manage, compare, and visualize the provenance of machine learning notebooks.
+The tool is designed to help data scientists and ML practitioners to automatically identify the relationships between data and models in ML scripts.
+It efficiently and automatically tracks the provenance metadata, including datasets and modules used.
+It provides users the facility to compare different runs of ML experiments, thereby ensuring a way to help them make their decisions.
+The tool helps researchers and data scientists to collect more information on their experimentation and interact with them.

 This extension is composed of a Python package named `mlprovlab` for the server extension and a NPM package named `mlprovlab` for the frontend extension.